-Spousal Support Lawyers in Orange County, CA
+Spousal Support & Alimony Lawyers in Irvine, CA

 When spouses divorce or separate, a court may order one spouse to pay the other a monthly amount as spousal support or alimony.
 The purpose of spousal support is to reduce any unfair financial impact that the lower-earning spouse may experience after a divorce.